fatemetardasti96/fibonacci-api/README.md

 API Endpoints
 -------------
-[`GET /`] This endpoint uses the recursive algorithm to find the n-th number of the series.
+[`GET /`] This endpoint uses the iterative algorithm to find the n-th number of the series.

-[`GET /iterative`] This endpoint uses the iterative algorithm to find the n-th number of the series.
+[`GET /recursive`] This endpoint uses the recursive algorithm to find the n-th number of the series.

 Contribute